Belarus–Germany relations

-Belarus–Germany relations are the bilateral relations between Belarus and Germany.
 Germany has an embassy in Minsk.
 Belarus has an embassy in Berlin, a consulate general in Munich, and two honorary consulates in Cottbus and Hamburg.

 History

 In the Battle of Tannenberg (1410), the Teutonic Order was defeated by the forces of the Kingdom of Poland and the Grand Duchy of Lithuania.
 Lithuania at that time included the Belarusian territories, so the Lithuanian army at that time also consisted of Belarusian contingents.

 World War I

 Since the partitions of Poland (1772, 1793 and 1795) and thus also during the First World War, the Belarusian territories were part of the Russian Empire, so the Belarusians fought on the side of the Triple-Entente.
 On February 25, 1918, German troops entered Minsk.
 On March 3, 1918, the Brest-Litovsk Peace Treaty was signed in the city of Brest between Soviet Russia and the Central Powers.
 The treaty eliminated Soviet Russia as a participant in the war.

 Under German protection, but without the consent of the occupying power, independence was proclaimed for the first time on March 25, 1918.
 The "Rada", the executive body of the First Belarusian People's Congress, declared the secession from Soviet Russia and proclaimed the "free and independent Belarusian People's Republic", which was recognized neither by the German Empire nor by the Western powers.
 However, the Rada thanked Kaiser Wilhelm II in a telegram for the occupation of Belarus and emphasized that it saw a good fate for its people in the future only under the protectorate of the German state.
 The Belarusian People's Republic existed only for half a year until the autumn of 1918, but historically and in the consciousness of Belarusians it is considered the founding act of a separate Belarusian statehood.
 The Rada is still active today as a government in exile.

-In the wake of the German November Revolution, the lapse of the Treaty of Brest-Litovsk and the civil war in neighboring Russia, which also spread to Belarus, the eastern part of the country came under the control of the Communists.
+In the wake of the German Revolution of 1918–1919, the lapse of the Treaty of Brest-Litovsk and the civil war in neighboring Russia, which also spread to Belarus, the eastern part of the country came under the control of the Communists.
 The western part of the present Belarusian territory formed the eastern part of the then Poland.